hcassar93/wispr-go/README.md

 1. **Keyboard Shortcut**: Press `Cmd+Option+R` to start/stop recording
 2. **Menu Bar**: Click the 🎙️ icon in your menu bar and select "Start Recording"

+**📸 Screenshot Feature**: Screenshots are automatically captured during recording sessions and saved alongside your audio files.

 ### Selecting Microphone

 1. Click the 🎙️ icon in the menu bar
 2. Choose your preferred microphone from the list

+### Using Screenshots with AI

+Screenshots captured during recording are automatically:
+- 🔗 **Encoded as base64** and included as local system links in responses
+- 🤖 **Passed to AI prompts** for enhanced context understanding
+- 📁 **Organized in folders** within your recording directory

+This allows AI to provide more contextual responses by understanding both what you said and what was on your screen.

 ### Using AI Prompts